Kartik-M24/282-Assignment-2/README.md

 Iteration 6 : 12 = 6 x 2 + 0\
 GCD of the two sums is: 6\
 ***Note the above outputs are taken directly from the terminal on which the code was run.***
+As shown in the second example, only int inputs within the range of 1-45 are accepted.

 **To compile and run the program:**
 1) Clone the repository